lilive/Freeplane-Jumper/README.md

 ![demo](demo.gif)

-Hover the question mark icon to display the usage instructions.
+Click the question mark icon to display the usage instructions.

 ## Installation

-- Download *Jumper.groovy* and *Jumper.jar* from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
+- Download `jumper.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
-- Put *Jumper.groovy* in the *scripts* subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).
-- Put *Jumper.jar* in the *bin* subdirectory of the Freeplane homedir
+- Open this file with Freeplane and follow the instructions
-- At Menu > Tools > Preferences > Scripts:
+- Jumper require some permissions to works.
+At Menu > Tools > Preferences > Scripts:

   - Set "script execution enabled" to Yes
   - Check "Permit file read operations"